Triple Goddess: A Legacy of Magic, Mystery, and Misunderstanding

 • Misunderstands the Crone — fearing her wisdom, distorting her power.

-These Archetypes Are Alive Within You
+These Archetypes Are Always Alive

 You carry the Maiden when you dream, when you believe in impossible things, when you trust life with open hands.